progsysseminar15/progsys/writeups/Levandoski13.md

 One question that I have is that will there be an efficient way for the BW-Tree to resolve the conflict raised by two concurrent update operations for the same page.
 Currently, the paper assumes that the concurrency-control will make sure that no two operations will update the same object simultaneously.
 Without this guarantee, however, there may be multiple branches of delta updates for a given page.
 Is it possible to borrow some ideas from MVCC to resolve this issue?

+### Gabe Fierro

+The paper describes a lock-free and mostly non-blocking B-tree alternative to be used for constructing databases.
+The key components are using a layer of indirection to have the nodes in the tree point to virtual rather than physical memory locations, and applying changes to the tree as a log of deltas, rather than experiencing contention on editing a physical page directly.
+This means that the bw tree can use atomic operations (CAS) and does not have to coordinate access between multiple threads.
+There are also parallels to be drawn between the delta log which is regularly compressed and how Postgres handles logs of changes.
+Also similar to LFS, the design explicitly assumes an abundance of main memory -- fetching a page from main memory is one of the few blocking operations in the design.

+The data structure does assume the existance of a concurrenct transaction manager, and it would be interesting to see how the introduction of that over this data structure impacts the great performance claimed by this paper.
+While fast and non-locking concurrent access is a goal  of the data structure, updating the same record from multiple threads should probably provide some sort of ordering or feedback on last-write-wins, which would have to be left to a higher layer.
+Also in the case of sequential access, how does a bwtree with all of its mechanisms compare to more traditional data structures?